 I'm not scared of live mice but for some reason I'm terrified of dead ones.
 This was a test of self-reliance, so with no net to be found, I put on wellies, and, clutching a mop bucket, lowered myself down the shaky pool ladder into 10" of water.
 Scooping at the mice as they sank and floated to the surface in the current caused by the bucket was revolting, nauseating in fact, but after ten minutes I emerged triumphant with the last corpse, ready to tackle the interior.

 Inside was damp and musty.
 The cupboard under the sink in the kitchen smelt of urine and drains.
-The bath emptied first into the shower tray and then onto the hall floor via the overflow of the hot water tank and finally exited the house by the front door..
+The bath emptied first into the shower tray, then onto the hall floor via the overflow of the hot water tank and finally exited the house by the front door..

 Rather than pay a tradesman, the owner, a scientist, decided to replace the shutters himself and was in the process of making them from a cedar tree which came down in Shropshire.
 The shutters he made were course, squint and don't fit the clips on the outside walls designed to keep them open.
 The interiors were closed not by traditional hook handles but by great Soviet style steel bars.
 The smell of cedar, so lovely in small quantities, was overpowering.
 I panicked.
 The property reminded me of the house Annette Bening's character in American Beauty tries unsuccessfully to sell and which precipitates her nervous breakdown.
 Then I thought of the landscape which merged with the three acres of wild hillside garden, the woods and vineyards below the terrace, the open fire, and the spare room which would accommodate my daughters.
 I thought of the cheap rent.